SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-scheduler.md

   * `testResetSchedule()`
   * `testSetScheduleTitle()`

-If `testWolfScheduler()` is failing, you will need to go back and look at the constructor.

 ### Implement `exportSchedule()`
 `exportSchedule()` receives a `String` parameter that is the filename where the student's schedule will be saved to.
 You will use the `CourseRecordIO.writeCourseRecords()` to export the file.
 If `CourseRecordIO.writeCourseRecords()` throws an `IOException`, catch it and throw a new `IllegalArgumentException` with the message of "The file cannot be saved.".